 Despite being the second-largest smartphone market in the world—not to mention the fastest growing—India has very few checks and balances in place to control telecom equipment quality.
 This has resulted in everything from mobile phone batteries heating up or outright exploding.
 Radiation emissions being above prescribed limits.
 And the very real threat of data theft and spying.
+These dangers aren’t just limited to smartphones either.
+There are examples galore of other telecom equipment, like routers, for instance, being equally susceptible to safety and quality issues.

 Missed deadlines and half-measures: India’s telecom equipment has a security problem